Real Estate Professional Status (REPS): Section 469 Rental Loss Guide

 Coordination With Cost Segregation

-The combination of REPS qualification and cost segregation creates one of the most powerful tax shelters available:
+The combination of REPS qualification and cost segregation can change the timing of rental loss usage:

 1. Acquire commercial or rental real estate.